Skip to content

 Female Patient with Tractional Alopecia

-If identified and treated early, hair loss caused by traction alopecia can be reversed naturally.
-But, if the follicles are already destroyed the hair loss is permanent and the only way to fix it is through hair restoration surgeries.
+However, if the follicles are already destroyed, the hair loss is permanent, and the only way to fix it is through hair restoration surgeries.

 Failed Hair Transplants